xyyeh/physics_interface/README.md

 ![Franka](demo/franka.gif)

 ## Parallel kinematics
-Since some robots are designed with closed loop chains, an example is also provided where the constraint functionality in bullet is used.
+Since some robots are designed with closed loop chains, an example of a 6-SPS manipulator is also provided.
+The addConstraint function in bullet is used to enforce the constraints at the legs and thus limits the moving platform to 6 DOFs.

 ![PKM](demo/pkm.gif)